adgalad/Epilog/doc/design.md

 Variable Identifiers must begin with a capital letter (`[A-Z]`), and are used for naming variables.

-General Identifiers must begin with a lowercase letter, and are used for naming functions, procedures, structures and union types.
+General Identifiers must begin with a lowercase letter, and are used for naming procedures, structures and union types.

 ### Whitespace
 Whitespace (i.e. spaces, tabs, newlines) serves to separate tokens and is